Skip to content

 But the waste doesn’t stop at production cost.
 The opportunity cost is larger.
 If the 65% of wasted content had instead been accurate, trusted, and used, the additional revenue impact would be measurable.

-Research from Forrester shows that top-performing sales organizations - those in the top 20% by win rate - have asset utilization rates above 60%, compared to the industry average of 35% (Forrester Sales Content Effectiveness Study, 2024).
+Research from Forrester shows that top-performing sales organizations (those in the top 20% by win rate) have asset utilization above 60%.
 The correlation between content utilization and revenue performance is strong and consistent.

-If increasing utilization from 35% to 60% correlates with top-quintile performance, the revenue upside of solving the trust problem isn’t incremental - it’s transformational.
+If increasing utilization from 35% to 60% correlates with top-quintile performance, the revenue upside of solving the trust problem isn’t incremental; it is transformational.

 The Architecture of Trust